fboes/aerofly-wettergeraet/README.md

 By starting the app METAR data will be fetched from a remote internet service for the given ICAO code.
 If it is successful, it will paste the METAR code and convert it into the corresponding Aerofly FS 2 values.
 It also allows for changing values which are not accessible from inside Aerofly FS 2.

 Optionally you can enter a METAR code manually.

-Call the app with `--help` appended to see all options available.
+_Note:_ The desktop application requires you to actually hit the "Fetch" button to fetch METAR information from the internet, and to hit the "Save" button to copy the data to your `main.mcf`.

 **Important:** Be sure to quit the app before starting Aerofly FS 2 to no accidentally change values while AFS2 is running and to free up memory.
 Also you may want to backup your `main.mcf` in case something goes wrong.